skip to content

 00:02:41 - Anthony Campolo

 Every other week, yeah.
 So you know more TypeScript than me right now, then.
 No, no, I'm serious.
 I've gotten away with not writing TypeScript my entire career.
-It's been a rare privilege of Being a dev rel who creates his own templates and projects is that I just built everything in JS and no one can tell me otherwise.
+It's been a rare privilege of being a DevRel who creates his own templates and projects, in that I just built everything in JS and no one can tell me otherwise.

 00:03:03 - Jenn Junod